davelively14/locorum/README.md

 For deployed v0.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.3 to do list
+- Create Project structure that can contain multiple searches
+- Create project_channel
+- Integrate with search_channel
-- Add CSV input and output
+- Use CSV input and output
-- Create projects with multiple searches
-- Fix WhitePages nil return

 ## v0.4 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages
 - Add user authentication
+- Fix WhitePages nil return

 ## Long term to do list